-The master class is designed as an intensive programme for art writers and journalists with keen interest in advancing their craft of art writing.
-It is also set up to drive interactions between accomplished art professionals and a new generation of art writers, and to redirect critical thinking and writing in the West African art scenes.
+TSA Cultural Foundation presents the TSA Art Writing Master Class, an intensive programme for art writers and journalists with keen interest in advancing their craft of art writing.
+It is designed to drive interactions between accomplished art professionals and a new generation of art writers, and to redirect critical thinking and writing in the West African art scenes.

-This first TSA art writing master class organised in partnership with the Goethe-Institut will take place from Tuesday 30th October – Saturday 3rd November 2018.
+The first Master Class, now open for application, will be facilitated by renowned Princeton University professor of Art History, Chika Okeke-Agulu and will take place from Tuesday 30th October – Saturday 3rd November 2018.
 Participants will be guided through a mastery of cognitive and linguistic elements in art writing.
 There will be writing exercises, reviews of specific artworks and artists, visits to selected exhibitions showing in Lagos at this time and a final writing project that will be considered for publishing in notable print and online publications.
 Outstanding participants will have opportunities such as nominations for international residencies too.

 Application Deadline: 7th September 2018

 For complete details on the application and inquiries, visit www.thesoleadventurer.com/projects